yashdewalkar/Car-detection-model-with-CNN/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+## Key Insights
+Chevrolet is the most common car brand in the dataset, while luxury brands like Maybach and McLaren are less represented.
+The dataset encompasses cars manufactured between 1991 and 2012, providing a range of technologies and designs for model training.

+## Model Performance
+The initial models achieve around 23% training accuracy and 6% validation accuracy, with subsequent improvements through fine-tuning.

 ### Prerequisites